Where To Eat

 Amalia’s Taverna – Zourva village – minimum 30 minutes drive – worth including on an excursion down Therisso Gorge, Amalia’s at its best has the finest braised lamb and home made sausages you can imagine, heavenly food with a wonderful view of mountains.
 Quality, however, does seem to vary according to the mood of a fairly moody proprietor.
 Our last guests who visited caught a bad day.
 Our advice is, only just, to take the risk and go if you are in the area.

-Iliovasilema - Stavros, Akrotiri Peninsula - 20 minutes drive - the beach is a bit lethal when the wind blows as the waves conceal the flat rocks that traverse it and also push you onto them - but then the beach bar/restaurant will keep you entertained.
+Iliovasilema – Sunset - Stavros, Akrotiri Peninsula - 25 minutes drive - the beach is a bit lethal when the wind blows as the waves conceal the flat rocks that traverse it and also push you onto them - but then the beach bar/restaurant will keep you entertained.
 A nice spot to sit and get well fed - a mixture of Greek, French and Arabic food that is generally delicious and a nice change from braised lamb and kalamarakia.
-Good salads, a nice risotto with shrimps and a touch of curry, grilled tuna...
+Good salads, grilled tuna when available...

-Dounias - Drakona Village - 30 minute drive - something of a local institution, Dounias produces traditional food from their home grown produce, cooked on wood fires.
+Dounias - Drakona Village - 30 minutes’ drive - something of a local institution, Dounias produces traditional food from their home grown produce, cooked on wood fires.
 In winter a log fire is fed with live coals carried precariously by the owner between seated guests.
-A few examples of their excellent fare: beetroot salad mixed with mizithra (local version of ricotta) and garlic; green salad with boiled beet leaves, warm potatoes, cabbage, beet leaves, herbs, mizithra cheese and apricot; tender lamb cooked in paper in a wood oven; broccoli and cauliflower cooked with sour ground wheat.... a lovely excursion.
-Recent visits have shown Dounias struggling to keep up with increased popularity... service was chaotic though food was still good.
+A few examples of their excellent fare: beetroot salad mixed with mizithra (local version of ricotta) and garlic; tender lamb cooked in paper in a wood oven; broccoli and cauliflower cooked with sour ground wheat.... a lovely excursion.
+Can get crowded, particularly on weekends, and service suffers very badly.

-Tis Litsas ta Kamomata - Afrata village - 30 minute drive - a very relaxing little family-run restaurant.
+Kali Kardia - Afrata village - 30 minutes’ drive - a very relaxing little family-run restaurant.
 The food is traditional but still imaginative: for instance, black-eyed beans are served cold with bits of smoked mackerel and the fava (a mush of yellow split peas) comes with bits of gherkin and sun-dried tomato.
 A nice selection of main courses such as rabbit with beer and orange sauce, slow braised goat, fried salt cod with garlic paste...
 The location is lovely (in a small village overlooking countryside and the sea in the distance).
 Arrive early or call to book.

 Giordanis & Bougatsa Chanion - Town Centre - Local institutions and rightly so, these two establishments diagonally opposite eachother make Cretan style bougatsa, a wondeful, warm, salt/sweet concoction of mizithra cheese in filo pastry sprinkled with sugar.
 Giordanis is reputed to be slightly richer than Chanion - both have their devotees.